COLLEGE OF ENGINEERING AND POLYMER SCIENCE

 What makes us great

 - 93% of students who earned a bachelor's degree from the College of Engineering in spring 2018 were employed or seeking additional education within six months.
 The average starting salary of graduates from the college is $63,365.

 - The college is home to the fifth-oldest engineering co-op program in the U.S., in which students gain valuable, practical work experience with more than 2,000 employers nationwide.
 On average, 1,260 students are placed into co-ops each year.

 - The college’s student design teams build race cars, rockets, robots and more, frequently ranking among the best in the nation and the world.
 UA’s design teams — including Formula Combustion, Formula Electric, Baja, Human-Powered Vehicle, Concrete Canoe, NASA Robotics Mining, and Akronauts Rocket teams — all placed in the top 10 in at least one of their respective major competitions in the 2018-19 season.

-- UA’s bachelor’s degrees in corrosion engineering and aerospace systems engineering were the first undergraduate degrees of their kind to be established in the country.
-Outside of the U.S. Air Force Academy, UA is the only institution in the country that offers a bachelor's degree in aerospace systems engineering.
+- UA’s bachelor’s degree in corrosion engineering was the first undergraduate degree of its kind to be established in the country.
+Also, outside of the U.S. Air Force Academy, UA offers the country's bachelor's degree in aerospace systems engineering.